 Tip 5: Secure outbuildings and their foundations with dig screening.
 Animals, including raccoons, dig to gain access to dry, warm shelters.
 The undersides of outbuildings are just that – dry and warm.
 Installing metal screens into the soil around your outbuildings helps keep pests out.

 Do Repellents Work on Raccoons?

 Repellents only work if the temptation for food and shelter is not strong.
 When a raccoon is hungry, they will tolerate repellents.
 It is better to invest in methods that remove the temptation of food or shelter.
 It is a waste the money to buy repellents that do not work.

 There are also plenty of home remedies that people use which do very little to solve a raccoon pest problem.
-These remedies do not address the issues that encourage raccoons to enter yards, knock over garbage cans, or to make their home in attics.
+These remedies do not address the issues that encourage raccoons to enter yards, knock over garbage cans, or make their home in attics.
 By removing feeding, shelter, and security opportunities, raccoons will naturally look elsewhere.

 How to Remove Pest Raccoons

 - Live traps – Live traps are a humane way to relocate raccoons and other pests away from human settlements.
-In Canada, the removal of pest must be humane and best left to a raccoon removal expert.
+In Canada, the removal of pests must be humane and best left to a raccoon removal expert.

 - Extraction Poles – Extraction poles are metal poles with a wire loop around the end.
 They enable professional pest control companies to remove an animal from an enclosed space.
 The tool works without hurting the animal or causing an unsafe situation.
-Nobody wants to deal with the possibilities rabies from an animal bite.
+Nobody wants to deal with the possibility of rabies from an animal bite.
 Be safe and use a professional wildlife service.

 The benefit of using a professional wildlife pest management company include the safe and humane removal of pests.
 There is also the opportunity for a professional evaluation of the property.
 Identification of easily fixed problems means fewer pests.